Anti-Black Racism Town Hall

 Creating Fund Resources Does Not Address or Fix Systemic Problems

-by rebekah.nose, over 3 years ago
+by rebekah.nose, almost 4 years ago

 Since the out-pour of (long-overdue) attention the BLM movement has received since George Floyd's murder, I've noticed many organizations rallying to initiate and implement support in the millions with a hyper-focus on Black-only investment, partnerships, fellowships, etc., into cultural and economic development to, "Confront anti-Black racism" in the cities of Toronto, Pickering, and Ajax, to name a few.